SUNFEST at Penn

 - Obtain from your advisor at least one citation for a scholarly article on your topic.
 Bring the citation(s) and your PennKey information to the workshop.

-- During the workshop (workshop instructor: Hope Lappen, email@example.com) you will be introduced to important scientific databases and effective search techniques to help you find the most up-to-date and reliable technical information related to your project.
+- During the workshop (workshop instructor: Doug McGee, firstname.lastname@example.org) you will be introduced to important scientific databases and effective search techniques to help you find the most up-to-date and reliable technical information related to your project.
 In addition, the workshop will review criteria for critically evaluating information sources.
-You will also learn how to build a personnal biographical database using RefWorks.
+You will also learn how to build a personal biographical database using RefWorks.
 The workshop is held in a computer lab so each participant can gather information for their project.

 - Sunfest Library Resource Website

 Workshop 3: Writing/Information search refinements

 - Before the workshop: Submit Writing Assignment Two: the Background, Introduction and Reference sections of your final research paper.
 Email this to email@example.com (for due date see Calendar).
 The assignment is available by clicking here.

 - During the workshop, any remaining issues related to searching, or related to writing or use of sources in the intro and background sections will be addressed.
 The workshop will also focus on norms of writing and use of sources in other sections of a published paper.
 The final task of the workshop will be to draft the Abstract for your paper (note: the abstract should list at the top: the title, your name, and also the advisor's name).
 The Abstract will be printed in the Symposium Program, which is why it is needed before the Final Report.

 - Assignment: Submit Abstract to firstname.lastname@example.org Writing Assignment Three.